M-D-Br/Juggernaut/README.md

 To make use of the Twilio function, uncomment the necessary lines.

-There is a kill switch (disabled by default) that will delete the program after it successfully executes.
-Uncomment the requisite modules and the line at the end to activate.

 Copy the contents of the _Juggernaut.py_ file into your text editor, and save it with a _.py_ extension.
 Replace the text in square brackets with the necessary information from your block.io and Twilio accounts.